Pegah-Eizad/Binary-Maze-Solving-Algorithm/README.md

 How to use:

-Run the driver program named Main.java.
+Run the driver program named Main.java. </br>
-The program will ask you for the name of your input file.
+The program will ask you for the name of your input file.</br>
 Type name then press enter.
 The result will be displayed on the console :)